illinoistech-itm/jhajek/itmo-463/syllabus/syllabus463.md

 **Course Student Outcomes:** Students completing this course will be able to:

-* Explain the difference between push and pull metrics
-* Explain the difference between logging and metrics
-* Describe the current industry state of monitoring
-* Explain the use of logging and metrics in regards to Operating System
+* Implement the concepts of cloud computing and cloud-native applications in a three-tier web application
+* Discuss design decisions for constructing cloud native applications
+* Describe the five components of Cloud
-* Design, build, and implement logging and metrics systems into monitored applications
+* Explain and evaluate current tooling used in building and deploying cloud native applications
+* Explain and discuss the various public cloud service that can be used for developing cloud-native applications
+* Demonstrate and deploy an application to a cloud platform using a cloud native process
+* Explain and discuss the concept of orchestration.

 **Topics to Be Covered**: